mostrovski/digitaliseme/README.md

-# Digitalise Me :: document archive
+# Digitalise Me :: cozy document archive
 *the MVC application*

 ## The task